Trentonom0r3/After-Diffusion/README.md

 - If the user adds new effects after the AESD effect, the AESD effect output will not reflect the new effects.
 To fix this, move the AESD effect below all other effects.
 - If the images aren't updating properly, start from time 0, press the space bar, and let After Effects RAM render, which will force the images to update.
 - The layer source control in the custom effect doesn't actually do anything.
 I'm wanting to eventually have this determine what the effect acts upon.
+- Scripts do not have parameters yet.
+May have unpredictible results if used.
 ## Tested System Specifications
 - Keep in mind, this is only what my laptop has, restrictions will be based primarily on webUI, and After Effects itself.
 - **Processor:**